alexwlchan/til/README.md

 ## python

+- <a href="https://github.com/alexwlchan/til/blob/main/python/Do%20offline%20geo-lookups%20of%20IP%20addresses.md">Do offline geo-lookups of IP addresses</a> – 19 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/How%20to%20gracefully%20restart%20a%20gunicorn%20app.md">How to gracefully restart a gunicorn app</a> – 16 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/How%20to%20find%20the%20longest%20common%20suffix%20in%20a%20list%20of%20strings.md">How to find the longest common suffix in a list of strings</a> – 14 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/How%20to%20simulate%20shell%20pipes%20with%20the%20subprocess%20module.md">How to simulate shell pipes with the subprocess module</a> – 13 January 2024